 ULYSSE NARDIN Diver Net

-It can be seen from the name, the Driver Net Ulysse Nardin watch is a watch that uses materials from fishing nets that are no longer used.
+The second timepieces for those who care about the environment are ULYSSE NARDIN Diver Net.
+It can be seen from the name, and the Driver Net Ulysse Nardin watch is a watch that uses materials from fishing nets that are no longer used.
 For this project, Ulysse Nardin is working with FIL & FAB, a company that recycles fishing nets.
-They take unused fishing nets at the port and process them into polyamide pellets so they can be reused for commercial products.
+They take unused fishing nets at the port and process them into polyamide pellets to reuse them for commercial products.

-The Diver Net watch is driven by an Ulysse Nardin automatic movement with silicon and Diamonsil technology.
-The fishing net material is used in case decoration, dial, case back and bezel, as well as the PET (Polyethylene terephthalate) straps that are made from recycled plastic bottles.
+The Diver Net watch is driven by a Ulysse Nardin automatic movement with silicon and Diamonsil technology.
+The fishing net material is used in case decoration, dial, case back and bezel, and the PET (Polyethylene terephthalate) straps made from recycled plastic bottles.

 Breitling Superocean Heritage Chronograph 44 Outerknown

-Breitling, a brand that makes some of the best diving watches in the world, joins forces with The Superocean Heritage Chronograph 44 Outerknown celebrates Breitling’s partnership with sustainable apparel manufacturer Outerknown, co-founded by surfing legend Kelly Slater.
+The third timepieces for those who care about the environment are Breitling Superocean Heritage Chronograph 44 Outerknown.
+Breitling, a brand that makes some of the best diving watches globally, joins forces with The Superocean Heritage Chronograph 44 Outerknown, celebrates Breitling’s partnership with sustainable apparel manufacturer Outerknown, co-founded by surfing legend Kelly Slater.
 The watch features a Nato strap crafted from ECONYL® yarn, an innovative material created from nylon waste.
 With its black DLC-coated stainless steel case, bold blue dial, and unique blue strap, it makes a dramatic style statement and creates a powerful link to our oceans.

 Big Bang Unico SORAI

+The fourth timepieces for those who care about the environment are Breitling Superocean Heritage Chronograph 44 Outerknown.
 Hublot has committed to a partnership with Kevin Pietersen and his platform SORAI (Save Our Rhino Africa India) to preserve rhinoceroses threatened with extinction.
-This commitment takes the form of the Big Bang Unico SORAI, from which a large portion of the funds raised from sales will be directly paid to Care for Wild for the rescue and rehabilitation of orphaned baby rhinoceroses.
+This commitment takes the form of the Big Bang Unico SORAI.
+A large portion of the funds raised from sales will be directly paid to Care for Wild to rescue and rehabilitate orphaned baby rhinoceroses.
 In buying the timepiece, 100 people will thus become involved in this initiative undertaken by Hublot.